 33.3.2.1 AP Behavior

-If an AP is affiliated to an AP MLD then the Beacon and Probe Response frames transmitted by the AP or by the transmitted BSSID of the same multiple BSSID set as the AP shall include a TBTT Information field in a Reduced Neighbor Report element with the Neighbor AP TBTT Offset subfield, the BSSID subfield, the Short-SSID subfield, the BSS Parameters subfield and the MLD Parameters subfield, for each of the other APs affiliated to the same AP MLD, except that:
+If neither of these conditions is met:

-If the transmitted Probe Response frame is individually addressed to a STA that has signaled that it does not support operating in a band (see 9.4.2.53 (Supported Operating Classes element)), the AP may not include a TBTT Information field in a Reduced Neighbor Report element for APs that are affiliated to the same AP MLD and that operate on that band
+the transmitted Probe Response frame is individually addressed to a STA that has signaled that it does not support operating in a given band (see 9.4.2.53 (Supported Operating Classes element))

-The AP may not include a TBTT Information field in a Reduced Neighbor Report element for APs that do not intend to be discovered by STAs.
+the APs affiliated to the AP MLD do not intend to be discovered by STAs

-If a reporting AP is part of an AP MLD and is in the same collocated set as APs affiliated with another AP MLD for which there are no affiliated APs operating on the same channel as the reporting AP, each AP of the other AP MLD shall be reported in the RNR element that is included in the beacons and the broadcast probe responses transmitted by the reporting AP if at least one AP of the other AP MLD is in the same multiple BSSID set as an AP affiliated with the AP MLD of the reporting AP, unless the APs of the other AP MLDs are already reported in beacons and the broadcast probe responses transmitted by an AP in the same collocated set as the reporting AP, except that:
+then the following applies:

-If the transmitted Probe Response frame is individually addressed to a STA that has signaled that it does not support operating in a band (see 9.4.2.53 (Supported Operating Classes element)), the AP may not include a TBTT Information field in a Reduced Neighbor Report element for APs that are affiliated to the same AP MLD and that operate on that band
+If an AP is affiliated to an AP MLD then the Beacon and Probe Response frames transmitted by the AP or by the AP corresponding to the transmitted BSSID of the same multiple BSSID set as the AP shall include a TBTT Information field in a Reduced Neighbor Report element with the Neighbor AP TBTT Offset subfield, the BSSID subfield, the Short-SSID subfield, the BSS Parameters subfield and the MLD Parameters subfield, for each of the other APs affiliated to the same AP MLD

-The AP may not include a TBTT Information field in a Reduced Neighbor Report element for APs that do not intend to be discovered by STAs.
+If a reporting AP is part of an AP MLD and is in the same collocated set as APs affiliated with another AP MLD for which there are no affiliated APs operating on the same channel as the reporting AP, each AP of the other AP MLD shall be reported in the RNR element that is included in the Beacon and broadcast Probe Response frames transmitted by the reporting AP if at least one AP of the other AP MLD is in the same multiple BSSID set as an AP affiliated with the AP MLD of the reporting AP, unless the APs of the other AP MLDs are already reported in Beacon and broadcast Probe Response frames transmitted by an AP in the same collocated set as the reporting AP.

 If an AP of an AP MLD is reported in an RNR element with the MLD Parameters subfield present in the TBTT Information field for that AP:

-if the reported AP is affiliated to the same MLD as the reporting AP or to the same MLD as a non-transmitted BSSID in the same multiple BSSID set as the reporting AP, the Change Sequence subfield in the MLD Parameters subfield in the TBTT Information field describing the reported AP in a Reduced Neighbor Report element shall be set to the same value as the Change Sequence subfield in the EHT Operation element in frames transmitted on its operating channel by the reported AP or by the transmitted BSSID of the same multiple BSSID set as the reported AP.
+If the reported AP is affiliated to the same MLD as the reporting AP or to the same MLD as a non-transmitted BSSID in the same multiple BSSID set as the reporting AP, the Change Sequence subfield in the MLD Parameters subfield in the TBTT Information field describing the reported AP in a Reduced Neighbor Report element shall be set to the same value as the Change Sequence subfield in the EHT Operation element in frames transmitted on its operating channel by the reported AP or by the transmitted BSSID of the same multiple BSSID set as the reported AP.
 Otherwise, the Change Sequence subfield shall be set to TBD if the reported AP is not part of an AP MLD, or if the reporting AP does not have that information.